IIIF/api/source/api/annex/services/index.md

   * It is different for every view of an object
   * The Canvas dimensions don't accurately reflect only the physical object, but are derived from an image that includes a ruler, color bar, or the scanning bed.

 As the [Presentation API][prezi-api] already includes an aspect ratio for the Canvas, the physical dimensions service need only report two additional pieces of information: the scale factor from canvas dimensions to physical dimensions, and the units for those generated physical dimensions.
-It is _RECOMMENDED_ that the information always be embedded rather than requiring the client to retrieve it with an additional HTTP request.
+It is _RECOMMENDED_ that the information always be embedded rather than requiring the client to retrieve it with an additional HTTP request, however some implementers _may wish to_{: .rfc} keep the information separate.

 The description will include the following properties: